Riyaz33/Laughbubble/README.md

 # Laughbubble
-Created for ICS4U final project.
-A site that provides users with the capability of uploading and sharing funny content, namely images.
+A web application that provides users with the capability of uploading and sharing humurous multimedia.
+This application was made within a team.